aklciot/Open-Data-Telemetry-Network/README.md

 ## Compiling and loading
 This code can be compiled on a standard Arduino GUI.
 Your IDE will need the ESP32 boards added.
 See the Arduino support pages for details on how to complete this step.

-UPDATE:  Sample code for a simple LoRa node that works with this gateway is now included
+UPDATE:  <a href="https://github.com/aklciot/TTGO-Gateway-repeater/blob/master/NodeExampleUltraSonicSensor.ino">Sample code for a simple LoRa node</a> that works with this gateway is now included to get you started with sensors and IOT devices.

 ### Libraries
 The following libraries are required: